 LinearExecutor is the main executor.
-As we know the model to run and the model graph does not change at runtime, we do not need to do the above steps 3-5 at runtime.
+As we know the model to run and the model graph does not change at runtime, we do not have to do step 3-5 above at runtime.
 During the compilation for Linear Executor, it sorts operations in topological order so we can just execute in that fixed order which means that it cannot perform the operations in parallel.